erithobra/databases/sql-relational-mapping-lesson/README.md

 ## Relational Mapping
+Relationships happen when we start seeing multiple occurrences of duplicative information, or when one object needs to "connect" to another object.

 There are 3 ways how one table can be linked to another.
 Each is used in partcular scenarios.
 We will look at all 3 and their implementation one by one.

 ### One to One